Missdrop/Machine-Learning/README.md

 ```

 > This command will automatically install torch+cu128 (CUDA 12.8) for Windows and linux users.
-> If your GPU do not support [CUDA](https://developer.nvidia.com/cuda/toolkit) 12.8, please edit `pyproject.toml` to
+> If your GPU does not support [CUDA](https://developer.nvidia.com/cuda/toolkit) 12.8, please edit `pyproject.toml` to
 > switch [torch version](https://pytorch.org/get-started/locally/).

 ## Run

-This project widely uses Jupyter notebook, please make sure you have a Jupyter environment.
+This project widely uses Jupyter notebook, please make sure you have a Jupyter environment. (which is already installed if everything is OK)